TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Routing/AdvancedRoutingConfiguration.rst

 later-on.
 Substitution of the values with aliases can be achieved by Aspects.
 To simplify: A route enhancer specifies how the full route path looks like and which variables are available whereas an aspect takes care of mapping a single variable to a value.

-TYPO3 comes with the following route enhancers out of the box:
+`TYPO3`:pn: comes with the following route enhancers out of the box:

 - Simple Enhancer (enhancer type "Simple")
 - Plugin Enhancer (enhancer type "Plugin")
-- Extbase Plugin Enhancer (enhancer type "Extbase")
+- `Extbase`:pn: Plugin Enhancer (enhancer type "Extbase")

-TYPO3 provides the following decorators out of the box:
+`TYPO3`:pn: provides the following decorators out of the box:

 - PageTypeDecorator (enhancer type "PageType")